 - Hope van Dyne◊ from Ant-Man sports the same bob cut as her late mother, Janet van Dyne AKA The Wasp, a superheroine with shrinking powers thanks to the Pym Particle and a suit.
 At the end of the film, it's stated that she will become the next Wasp with the updated suit her father Hank had created in secret.

 - Big Bad Irina Spalko◊ sports this style in Indiana Jones and the Kingdom of the Crystal Skull, perhaps fittingly seeing as the film is an homage to the 50's style sci-fi b-movie.

-- Chiana from Farscape combines this with White-Skinned Space Babe.
-Like Leeloo, it's a bit more messy than typical for the trope, but Farscape does feature a Used Future.
+- Chiana and other female Nebari from Farscape combines this with White-Skinned Space Babe.
+Like Leeloo, it's a bit more messy than typical for the trope, but Farscape (which takes place in the present day, only far from Earth) does does have a Used Future aesthetic.